willGraham01/TrawidoksLegacy/scenes/06-halbrook-spring-cave.md

 The party can also obtain the following information:

-- There is a dead member of one of the Baron's guards / Rolf's band in the cave, whose journal may give the clue that Rolf's band are also on the tail of the woodland spirit.
+- There is a dead member of one of the Baron's guards / Rolf's band in the cave, whose journal may give the clue that Rolf's band are also on the tail of the Woodland Spirit.

 ## Setting